SonnyCrom/CSC335_FinalProject/README.md

 # CSC335_FinalProject
 CSC 335 - Final Project
+### Authors:
+- Eilon Weiner
+- Sonny Crom
+- Calvin Briscoe

 All you need to do is Run Main branch as a java application.
 You can delete the .json file to simulate no save.

 --Design--

-The design uses the standard MVC to run the UI.
+The design uses the standard MVC with observers to run the UI.

 --MODEL--
 DbConnector - uses googles Gson file, which is found in the libraries folder, to make a json object of the board state when saveNewGameSave is called.
 Uses a final string for the path because the path will not change, so it shouldn't be able to be reassigned.